 Charlie Olsen : one-legged champion swimmer

-The State Library of Queensland has a large collection of photographic images, many of which have been digitized and made available online through Picture Queensland.
+The State Library of Queensland has a large collection of photographic images, many of which have been digitized and made available online through our catalogue, One Search.
 One image that caught my eye earlier this week features a group of serous looking swimmers, the muscular chap in the front missing his left leg above the knee.
 He is identified as Charles Olsen, champion Queensland swimmer.

 Further investigation revealed several more pictures but who was Charles Olsen?
 A short notice in the Courier-Mail of November 2 1948 gives us some information.